UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 Please give feeback via github issues or a pull request.

-The samples and examples here have not been exhaustively verified, and there may be some inconsistencies between this spec and the associated files, such as the [DataCrate JSON-LD Context].
+The samples and [examples][#Examples] here have not been exhaustively verified, and there may be some inconsistencies between this spec and the associated files, such as the [DataCrate JSON-LD Context].
 Where there *is* a discrepancy, the file is the authority rather than the spec (this doc).